patrickbucher/docs/tls/tls-mastery.md

-The _Automated Certificate Management Environment_ (ACME) is a protocol for clients interacting with CAs, defined in [RFC 8555](https://datatracker.ietf.org/doc/html/rfc8555) by the Internet Security Research Group (ISRG), which run's its own CA called _Let's Encrypt_.
+The _Automated Certificate Management Environment_ (ACME) is a protocol for clients interacting with CAs, defined in [RFC 8555](https://datatracker.ietf.org/doc/html/rfc8555) by the Internet Security Research Group (ISRG), which runs its own CA called _Let's Encrypt_.
 The API of ACME can be used for the entire process: creating an account, negotiating the challenges, submitting the CSRs, and deploying the certificates.